-At NEA Member Benefits, we know many NEA member households are struggling in today’s difficult economic times.
-Coping with non-renewals, layoffs, salary cuts, and other financial issues, we know you are looking for solutions.
-As your advocate, we have been working with our program suppliers and business partners to ensure that you receive the support and consideration you need and deserve.
+We know many NEA member households are struggling in today’s difficult economic times.
+As your advocate, NEA Member Benefits works with our program suppliers and business partners to ensure that you receive the support and consideration you need and deserve.